EvenLegion/Helix/apps/arbiter/docs/event-commands.md

 Notes:
 - All added channels are grouped under one “root” event.
 A single review will cover everyone.
 - When creating a new channel: the bot copies permission overwrites from the first (main) channel and matches channel type (voice vs stage).
+- Auto-naming: When neither `channel` nor `name` is given, the created channel will be named `<root-name>-subN` in the same category (when possible).
+The name is kept within Discord’s channel name length limit.
 - You can’t add a channel that’s already tracked by a different event.
 - If the bot lacks "Manage Channels", creation will fail—attach an existing channel instead.